CRBS/Panfish/design/TechnicalSpec.md

 Requirements
 ============

-* Must support Sun Grid Engine/Grid Engine or OpenPBS/Torque on remote clusters.
+* Must support Open Grid Engine or OpenPBS/Torque on remote clusters.

 * Only access to the remote clusters will be through ssh.
 This requirement is here because most XSEDE resources only offer an ssh account and some storage on the